andrewroe/rosiessalon/README.md

 2017-12-07T21:27:51.686974Z 1 [Note] A temporary password is generated for root@localhost: <some characters>

 then (from notes)
-$ ./mysql -u root      // BEFORE you set a password for root
+*./mysql -u root*      // BEFORE you set a password for root
 // OR
-$ ./mysql -u root -p   // AFTER you set a password for root
+*./mysql -u root -p*   // AFTER you set a password for root

 You can use "Activity Monitor" (under Applications/Utilities) to check if the MySQL Server is running.
 Look for process starting with mysqld.